TomaszRewak/dash-dynamic-images/README.md

 **2. Add an `html.Img` element to your page's layout**

-This step does not differ in any way from the regular process of writing layout for Dash applications.
+This step does not differ in any way from the regular process of writing layouts for Dash applications.

 ```python
 import dash_html_components as html